The proteins secreted in brain

 Tissue specificity and tissue distribution classification

 The genes encoding proteins locally secreted in the brain were further analyzed based on mRNA expression and categorized according to tissue specificity and tissue distribution.
-Almost two thirds of the genes (n=44) were classified as tissue or group enriched, i.e. having either at least five-fold higher mRNA level in one tissue or in a group of two to five tissues compared to all other tissues.
-A third of the genes were tissue enhanced (n=20), and only one gene was classified as not detected in any of the analyzed samples from HPA, GTEx or FANTOM (Figure 2).
+Almost two thirds of the genes (n=47) were classified as tissue or group enriched, i.e. having either at least four-fold higher mRNA level in one tissue or in a group of two to five tissues compared to all other tissues.
+A third of the genes were tissue enhanced (n=24), and only one gene was classified as not detected in any of the analyzed samples from HPA or GTEx (Figure 2).
 For most protein-coding genes, mRNA was detected either in a single tissue or in a few tissues (less than 30 percent of the analyzed tissues).
-A few genes (n=38) were detected in over 30 percent of the analyzed tissues (Figure 3).
+A few genes (n=27) were detected in over 30 percent of the analyzed tissues (Figure 3).

 Figure 2.
-Number of genes encoding proteins that are secreted in brain, categorized according to tissue specificity.
-Categories include: tissue enriched, defined as mRNA level in one tissue at least five-fold higher than all other tissues; group enriched, defined as five-fold higher average mRNA level in a group of two to five tissues all other tissues; tissue enhanced, defines as five-fold higher average mRNA level in one or more tissues compared to the mean mRNA level of all tissues; expressed in all, defined as ?
-1 NX in all tissues; and not detected, defined as < 1 NX in all tissues.
+Number of genes encoding proteins that are locally secreted in brain, categorized according to tissue specificity.
+Categories include: tissue enriched, defined as mRNA level in one tissue at least four-fold higher than in all other tissues; group enriched, defined as four-fold higher average mRNA level in a group of two to five tissues compared to all other tissues; tissue enhanced, defined as four-fold higher average mRNA level in one or more tissues compared to the mean mRNA level of all tissues; expressed in all, defined as ≥ 1 nTPM in all tissues; and not detected, defined as < 1 nTPM in all tissues.

 Origin of proteins locally secreted in the brain